Women Veterans Health Care

 Veterans may be able to receive compensation for conditions that started or got worse in the line of duty.
 This may include depression.
 Explore disability eligibility here.
 If you have questions, a Veterans Benefits Administration (VBA) representative at your nearest regional office can explain more.
 Find your nearest regional office.

-- If you are struggling and need help right now, contact the Veterans Crisis Line at 1-800-273-TALK (8255) or visit https://www.veteranscrisisline.net/.
+- If you or a Veteran you know is in crisis, call the Veterans Crisis Line now.
+Dial: 988 then Press 1 or visit https://www.veteranscrisisline.net.
 You can call, text, or chat online with caring, qualified VA responders.
 Many of them are Veterans or family members of Veterans.

 - Go to our Make the Connection website to watch a video about Kim, an Air Force Veteran, who shares her experience with postpartum depression that went undiagnosed for years.